 Expect slight separations to occur in the grout between tiles.
 This grout is for decorative purposes only; it does not hold the tile in place.
 Cracks in the grout can be filled using premixed grout purchased from flooring or hardware stores.
 Tile around bathtubs or countertops may appear to be pulling up after a time.
 This is caused by normal shrinkage of grout or caulk and shrinkage of wood members as they dry out.
 If this occurs, the best remedy is to purchase tub caulk or premixed grout from a hardware store.
 Follow directions on the container.
 This maintenance is important to protect the underlying surface from water damage.
+Although this is a homeowner maintenance matter, Fall Creek Homes will correct separations one time during the warranty period.
+Any further separation repair is the responsibility of the homeowner.
+Fall Creek Homes is not responsible for color variations in grout or discontinued colored grout.
+Any repairs in this regard should be requested towards the end of the warranty period.
+Please refer to the section herein regarding "One-Time Repairs" for further details on one-time items.

-Cracks appearing in grouting of ceramic tiles at joints or junctions with other materials are commonly due to shrinkage.
-Fall Creek Homes will repair grouting, if necessary, one time during the first year.
-We are not responsible for color variations in grout or discontinued colored grout.
+Cracks appearing in grouting of ceramic tiles at joints or junctions with other materials are common due to shrinkage.
+Fall Creek Homes will repair grouting, if necessary, one time during the warranty year.
+Any further crack repair is the responsibility of the homeowner.
+Fall Creek Homes is not responsible for color variations in grout or discontinued colored grout.
+Any repairs in this regard should be requested towards the end of the warranty period.
+Please refer to the section herein regarding "One-Time Repairs" for further details on one-time items.